chimera-linux/cports/Packaging.md

 * `sha256` *(list or str)* A list of SHA256 checksums (or just one checksum as a string) specified as digest strings corresponding to each field in `source`.
 Used for verification.
+* `skip_dependencies` *(list)* A list of relative patterns (may be globbed) that are matched when scanning dependencies (does not matter which type).
+  Any file in the package matching any of the patterns is skipped for the purpose of dependendency scan (whether it's shared library dependencies, service dependencies, or anything).
+For practicality this is inherited into automatic subpackages (e.g. `-dinit`).
+* `skip_providers` *(list)* A list of relative patterns (may be globbed) that are matched when scanning providers (does not matter which type).
+Any file in the package matching any of the patterns is skipped for the purpose of being a provider (e.g. matched shared libraries will not emit `so:` providers and so on).
+For practicality this is inherited into automatic subpackages (e.g. `-dinit`).
 * `source` *(list or str)* A list of URLs to download and extract (by default).
   If there is only one source, this can be one string, which is equivalent to having a list with the string.
 Prefixing the string with `!` will prevent